edibblepdx/Oxid-8/README.md

 - The rio terminal
 - The WezTerm terminal

 Non-kitty terminals are supported by clearing the virtual keyboard after each cycle.
-The result is playable but is noticeably worse.
+The result is playable, but noticeably worse.

 ## Sound